cissieAB/indico_conf_scraper/roofline/yang2021deepCAM-ncu-roofline.md

  accounts for 50% of the time.
 They should be overlapped better.

 ---
-The NCU benchmarking method is reproducible, and I already reproduce that.
+Oct-25-2022: the NCU benchmarking method is reproducible, and I already reproduced that.
 I haven't tried the AMP library or look into the tensor cores yet.

-Oct-25-2022
 ---